Angeltheesoto/neet_quiz/README.md

 <!--
-    How to start phone qr code:
+    !How to start phone qr code:
-    1. [expo-cli start --tunnel]
+    [expo-cli start --tunnel]
-    How to start emulator:
+    !How to start emulator:
     1. expo start
     2. press a or shift a
     Phone: Pixel_3a_API_34_extension_level_7_x86_64
+    !How to start with debugger
+    [expo start --no-dev --minify]
+    ?Note: When you start your React Native or Expo app, make sure to use the --no-dev --minify flags with the expo start command to enable JavaScript minification and prevent the app from opening in the Expo Developer Tools.
+This is required to use React Native Debugger with Expo.

-    dataExample = {
+    !dataExample = {
         quizes: {
             react: {
                 "title": {